-Commented [PJ(4]: There has been much confusion about whether "retirement plan" includes 401 (k)s or other IRAs.
+Commented [PJ(5]: There has been much confusion about whether "retirement plan" refers to a 401(k) or an IRA.
 Consequently, language has been added specifying that only defined benefit pension plans are excluded from the definition of securities.
-Defined benefit plans are excluded because beneficiaries of those plans do not have control over the investments held by the.
-Beneficiaries of 401(k) and other IRA plans, however, can direct the investments held by those plans securities traded on national exchanges, the fair market value is the closing bid price for the security on a given date.
+Defined benefit plans are excluded because the beneficiaries do not have control over the investments held by those plans.
+Beneficiaries of 401(k) and other IRA plans, however, can direct the investments held by those plans.

+security on a given date.
 The value of a partial interest in a security is the value of the holder's proportionate share.